grupo1desafionov22/eLearning_platform/README.md

 Project for 'Desafío de Tripulaciones' carried out in collaboration with the Cybersecurity, Data Science, UX/UI, and Marketing verticals for the HIV Treatment Working Group.

+TECHNOLOGIES & TECHNIQUES
+- JavaScript ES6+
+- Node.js with Express
+- Elephant Hosting / PgAdmin4 - SQL Database
+- REACT
+- Redux
+- SASS/SCSS

 It consists of two roles: user and administrator.

-The user can register and access through a registration form or Google Auth.
+The user can sign up and access through a registration form or Google Auth.

 <img src='./client/public/Screenshot from 2023-05-16 22-31-27.png' alt="login" />